jetjodh/gguf/README.md

 - design your own prompt; or
 - generate a random prompt/descriptor by the [simulator](https://prompt.calcuis.us) (though it might not be applicable for all)

+#### booster (new feature: boost safetensors to fp32)🐷
+- drag safetensors file(s) to diffusion_models folder (./ComfyUI/models/diffusion_models)
+- choose the last option from the gguf menu: `TENSOR Booster`
+- select your safetensors model inside the box; don't need to connect anything; it works independently
+- click `Queue` (run); then you can simply check the processing progress from console
+- when it was done; the quantized/boosted safetensors file will be saved to the output folder (./ComfyUI/output)

 #### cutter (cut safetensors in half - bf16 to fp8)
 - drag safetensors file(s) to diffusion_models folder (./ComfyUI/models/diffusion_models)
 - choose the second last option from the gguf menu: `TENSOR Cutter (Beta)`